encima-io/larawasm/readme.md

 npm run dev
 ```

 Go to your project in the browser and enjoy!

+## Whats next
 You can now experiment and make changes to your WebAssembly files located in the wasm directory.
+The javascript files that interact with the wasm files are located in the "resources/js/" folder.

 ## Heads up!